Child Care Stabilization Grant

 ●Health and safety training for staff

-CCSG payments are countable self-employment income when either of the following occurs:
+CCSG payments are countable self-employment income when any of the following occurs:

 ●The funds are used to pay for daily living expenses such as rent or mortgage.